Styles and Prices

 Black-and-white drawings

-For these drawings, I mostly used my own colour slides as a reference and I even designed a method to project slides downwards, on the drawing paper.
-Simply tilting an old slide-projector means that the ventilation cannot work and the light bulb overheats and burns through!
+For these drawings, I primarily relied on my own color slides as reference material.
+I even developed a unique method to project the slides downward onto the drawing paper.
+However, tilting an old slide projector posed a challenge, as it obstructed ventilation, causing the light bulb to overheat and eventually burn out!

 Cartoons